 It is well known that the actual response of almost all beam-to-column structural connections is non-linear.
-The concept of a perfectly rigid or pinned connection is a purely theoretical one but useful to the designer to simplify the calculation of framed structures.
+The concept of a perfectly rigid or pinned connection is a purely theoretical one but useful to the designer to simplify the calculation of framed structures (Fig. 4).

-In engineering calculations, some actual beam-tocolumn connections can yet be considered as pinned or perfectly rigid if their behaviour is such that the bending moment they can carry over is so low, and the relative rotation between the connected beam and column is not large enough, respectively, to significantly influence the overall behaviour of the frame.
+In engineering calculations, some actual beam-to-column connections can yet be considered as pinned or perfectly rigid if their behaviour is such that the bending moment they can carry over is so low, and the relative rotation between the connected beam and column is not large enough, respectively, to significantly influence the overall behaviour of the frame.

-Several classification systems for beam-to-column connections in steel frames have so far been proposed in order to determine whether an actual beam-to-column connection can reasonably be considered as pinned or semirigid (where the joint flexibility has to be taken into account) or rigid in the frame design stage.
-Details of these classification systems are given in Görgün (1997).
+Several classification systems for beam-to-column connections in steel frames have so far been proposed in order to determine whether an actual beam-to-column connection can reasonably be considered as pinned or semi-rigid (where the joint flexibility has to be taken into account) or rigid in the frame design stage (Görgün 1997).